Alessandro Florenzi: AC Milan

-On 1 July 2022, AC Milan announced the signing of Florenzi from Roma on a permanent basis.
-The defender has signed a contract with the club lasting until 30 June 2025.
+On 1 July 2022, AC Milan announced the signing of Florenzi from Roma on a permanent basis, signing a three-year contract with the club lasting until 30 June 2025.
 He suffered a hamstring injury in early September 2022, and was successfully operated by surgeon Lasse Lempainen in Turku, Finland.

-On 28 July 2024, during the friendly match Milan-Manchester City, at Yankee Stadium in the Bronx in New York City, Florenzi suffered a very serious injury and was stretchered off.
+On 28 July 2024, during the friendly match against Manchester City, at Yankee Stadium in the Bronx in New York City, Florenzi suffered a severe injury and was stretchered off.
 Subsequent medical tests revealed a ruptured cruciate ligament and lateral meniscus in his right knee.

-On 6 January 2025, Milan won the final of the 2024 Supercoppa Italiana 3–2 against Inter Milan in Riyadh, Florenzi's first time winning the Supercoppa Italiana.
-On 24 May, he made his final appearance for AC Milan in a 2–0 home victory against Monza.
-He officially left the club on 30 June 2025 upon the expiration of his contract.
+On 6 January 2025, Milan won the final of the 2024–25 Supercoppa Italiana 3–2 against Inter Milan in Riyadh, Florenzi's first time winning the Supercoppa Italiana.
+On 24 May, he made his final appearance for Milan in a 2–0 home victory against Monza.
+He officially departed Milan on 30 June 2025 upon the expiration of his contract, becoming a free agent.

-On 27 August 2025, Florenzi announced his retirement from professional football.
+On 27 August 2025, Florenzi announced his retirement from professional football at the age of 34.

 International career

 On 14 November 2012, Florenzi made his debut for the senior team under coach Cesare Prandelli in a friendly match against France.
 He was part of the Italy under-21 squad for the 2013 UEFA European Under-21 Championship in Israel, as the Azzurrini reached the final in a 4–2 loss against Spain.
 His only goal of the tournament came in the 4–0 group stage victory against the host nation.

 On 15 October 2013, Florenzi scored his first senior goal on his competitive debut in a World Cup qualifying match against Armenia that ended in a 2–2 draw at the Stadio San Paolo in Naples.
 Florenzi was not included in the 30-man preliminary squad named by Cesare Prandelli for the 2014 FIFA World Cup.

 On 30 August 2014, new Italy head coach Antonio Conte named Florenzi in his first squad for the upcoming European qualifying matches.
 On 31 May 2016, he was named to Conte's 23-man Italy squad for UEFA Euro 2016.

 In June 2021, he was included in Italy's squad for UEFA Euro 2020 by manager Roberto Mancini.
 On 11 July, Florenzi won the European Championship with Italy following a 3–2 penalty shoot-out victory against England at Wembley Stadium in the final, after a 1–1 draw in extra-time – where he replaced Emerson Palmieri in the second half.